DOWNLOAD the 2018 Kansas Farmers Union Policy PDF

 Whenever a natural disaster strikes, destroying any programmed crops, affected producers should receive a loan deficiency payment (LDP) based on the county average yield.

 We oppose the USDA Risk Management Agency allowing premium discounts promoting the use of specific crop inputs and/or farm equipment.

 We support full disclosure of crop insurance subsidy payments received by participants in the crop insurance program.

 Crop insurance coverage regions should reflect feasibility of crop production in the region.

-CRP ground should be ineligible for receiving crop insurance until five years of crop production history has been established or subject to approval by the NRCS county committee.
+Conservation Reserve Program (CRP) ground should be ineligible for receiving crop insurance until five years of crop production history has been established or subject to approval by the Natural Resources Conservation Service (NRCS) county committee.

 We support the development and expansion of products that allow producers of non-program commodities, diversified farming operations of specialty and minor crops to have equitable insurance coverage based on the market for which it is produced.